How to change a photo into a pencil line drawing in Photoshop

 thanks for the tutorials especially for us beginner. and if there are more tips please help us

 Hi Arome, Thanks for your comment.
-Let me know in the comments if there is anything in particular you would like a tutorial about.
+Let me know in the comments if there is anything, in particular, you would like a tutorial about.
 Thanks.

 Brilliant!
 Thanks for helping, I am a beginner too, used this on a pretty complex photo, had to ramp up the blur but I love it!